getodk/docs/odkx-src/tables-sample-app.rst

-Sample ODK Tables Application
+Sample ODK-X Tables Application
 ===============================================

-In this guide we will be demonstrating how to use ODK Tables via a guided tour of a sample application.
+In this guide we will be demonstrating how to use ODK-X Tables via a guided tour of a sample application.

 .. toctree::